Skip to main navigation Skip to content

 Prof John Hooper

 Professor John Hooper is a Mater Foundation Fellow and a Senior Research Fellow at Mater Research.
-John leads the Cancer Biology Research Group and is the author of over 70 publications with his research currently focused on understanding molecular mechanisms underlying cancer.
+Prof Hooper leads the Cancer Biology Research Group and is the author of over 125 publications with his research currently focused on understanding molecular mechanisms underlying cancer.

-John’s lab has a particular interest in aggressive malignancies, including cancers of the prostate, colon/rectum, pancreas and ovary, and works closely with Mater clinicians to identify key areas of need in these malignancies, with an ongoing emphasis on the role in cancer of cell surface receptor systems.
-The lab’s work is underpinned by molecular, enzymology and cell biology approaches, analysis of human tissues and pre-clinical models of cancer to identify cancer promoting molecular pathways and to test new anti-cancer drugs.
+Prof Hooper’s lab has a particular interest in aggressive malignancies, including cancers of the ovary, prostate, breast, bowel, pancreas and bile duct, and works closely with Mater clinicians to identify key areas of need in these malignancies, with an ongoing emphasis on the role in cancer of cell surface receptor systems.
+The lab’s work is underpinned by molecular, enzymology and cell biology approaches, analysis of human tissues and pre-clinical models of cancer to identify cancer promoting molecular pathways and to develop new approaches to better detect and treat cancer.

-Since 2010, John has helped to drive the establishment of gynaecological, urological and breast cancer research teams at the Mater Hospitals.
+Since 2010, Prof Hooper has helped to drive the establishment of gynaecological, urological and breast cancer research teams at the Mater Hospitals.
 These are closely aligned with Mater’s clinical multidisciplinary teams and involve surgeons, medical oncologists, pathologists, palliative care physicians, nurses and basic researchers.

-John is grateful for the more than $6.5 million in research funding that has supported his research from a range of agencies including the National Health & Medical Research Council (NHMRC), Mater Foundation, the Australian Research Council, Cancer Council Queensland, the Wesley Research Institute and The Prostate Cancer Foundation of Australia.
+Prof Hooper is grateful for the more than $16 million in research funding that has supported his research from a range of agencies including the National Health & Medical Research Council (NHMRC), Mater Foundation, the Australian Research Council, Cancer Council Queensland, the Wesley Research Institute, The Prostate Cancer Foundation of Australia, PanKind, Ovarian Cancer Research Foundation and Tour de Cure.

 Research interests